A finite Q-bad space: Introduction

 There are a lot of examples of $R$-good and $R$-bad spaces.
 The key example of \cite{BK} is the projective plane $\mathbb RP^2$, which is $\mathbb Z$-bad.
-This fact implies that some finite wedge of circles also is $\mathbb Z$-bad.
-It is shown in \cite{Bousfield77} that the wedge of two circles is $\mathbb Z$-bad.
-In \cite{Bousfield92}, A.K.
-Bousfield proved that, for any prime $p$, the wedge of circles is $\mathbb Z/p$-bad, providing first example of a finite $\mathbb Z/p$-bad space.
-For $R$ a subring of the rationals or $\mathbb Z/n,\ n\geq 2$, and a free group $F$, there is a weak equivalence (\cite{BK}, 5.3)
+This fact implies that some finite wedge of circles is also $\mathbb Z$-bad.
+It is shown in \cite{Bousfield77} that a wedge of two circles is $\mathbb Z$-bad.
+In \cite{Bousfield92}, Bousfield proved that, for any prime $p$, a wedge of circles is $\mathbb Z/p$-bad, thus providing first example of a finite $\mathbb Z/p$-bad space.
+For $R$ a subring of the rationals or $\mathbb Z/n,\ n\geq 2$, and a free group $F$, there is a weak equivalence (\cite[5.3]{BK})

-Therefore, the question of $R$-goodness of a wedge of circles is reduced to the question of nontriviality of higher $R$-homology of $R$-completion of a free group.
+Therefore, the question of $R$-goodness of a wedge of circles is reduced to the question of nontriviality of the higher $R$-homology of the $R$-completion of a free group.
 The same question naturally appears in the theory of $HR$-localizations of groups.
-In (\cite{Bousfield77}, Problem 4.11), A.K.
-Bousfield posed the following:\\ \\ {\bf Problem.}\ {\em (Bousfield)} Does $H_2(\hat F_R, R)$ vanish when $F$ is a finitely generated free group and $R=\mathbb Q$ or $R=\mathbb Z/n$?\\
+In \cite[Problem 4.11]{Bousfield77}, Bousfield posed the following problem:\\ \\ {\bf Problem.}\ {\em (Bousfield)} Does $H_2(\hat F_R, R)$ vanish when $F$ is a finitely generated free group and $R=\mathbb Q$ or $R=\mathbb Z/n$?\\